Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Introduction

 In particular, with the advent of the Attention Transformer architecture \cite{vaswani2017attention}, some recent works investigated Transformer models as a compelling solution for wireless channel estimation problems, owing to their representational capacity.
 In \cite{li2023wireless}, super-resolution techniques were integrated with an Attention-based encoder-decoder framework to enhance OFDM channel estimation accuracy.
 In \cite{luan2023channelformer}, Channelformer was developed, where an Attention-based encoder-decoder neural architecture was designed to incorporate input precoding.
-A common structure in prior studies using DNNs for channel estimation \cite{soltani:commlett:19, li:wcl:20, luan:wsa:21, balevi:jsac:21, li2023wireless, luan2023channelformer} is the use of a pre-trained neural network that directly maps noisy pilot signals to the estimated channel matrix, as illustrated in the left panel of Fig.~\ref{fig:comparison}.
+A common structure in the prior studies using DNNs for channel estimation \cite{soltani:commlett:19, li:wcl:20, luan:wsa:21, balevi:jsac:21, li2023wireless, luan2023channelformer} is the use of a pre-trained neural network that directly maps noisy pilot signals to the estimated channel matrix, as illustrated in the left panel of Fig.~\ref{fig:comparison}.

 Despite their significant advantages over classical SP-based channel estimation methods, existing DNN-based approaches have several limitations.
-We summarize these as follows. \begin{itemize} \item {\textbf{Computational overhead}}: Typically, DNN-based models involve a large number of parameters (approximately $53,000$ for ReEsNet \cite{li:wcl:20} and $110,000$ for Channelformer \cite{luan2023channelformer}), leading to significant computational and memory overhead per channel estimation.
-Furthermore, several nonlinear operations are used (e.g., ReLU \cite{nair2010rectified}, tanh \cite{lecun2012efficient}, ELU \cite{clevert2015fast}, and pooling \cite{scherer2010evaluation}), limiting hardware acceleration effectiveness.
-These nonlinearities, although essential for model expressiveness, may introduce additional computational overhead and pose challenges related to inference complexity and practical implementation.
+We summarize these as follows. \begin{itemize} \item {\textbf{Computational overhead}}: Typically, DNN-based models involve a large number of parameters (approximately $53,000$ for ReEsNet \cite{li:wcl:20} and $110,000$ for Channelformer \cite{luan2023channelformer}), resulting in significant computational and memory overhead.
+Furthermore, reliance on nonlinear activations (e.g., ReLU~\cite{nair2010rectified}, tanh~\cite{lecun2012efficient}, ELU~\cite{clevert2015fast}, and pooling~\cite{scherer2010evaluation}) limits hardware acceleration and complicates practical deployment.

 \item {\textbf{Limited interpretability}}: Existing DNN-based approaches are typically applied directly to OFDM channel estimation in a purely data-driven manner, without incorporating domain knowledge derived from mathematical models.
 However, studies such as \cite{greenberg:neurips:23, ngu:wcommagg:23} showed that integrating domain-specific insights into neural network design can lead to notable performance gains over purely data-driven methods.
-This implies that considerable potential remains to further push performance boundaries by leveraging domain-specific insights.